bjarthur/SongExplorer/README.md

 additional alternatives, simply add to the list of `augmentation_parameters` and supply corresponding signal processing code in the `augment` function.

+## Ethogram ##

+SongExplorer comes with two plugins to discretize probability waveforms into behaviors.
+The one used and described in the [Tutorial](#tutorial) is the default and the source code can be found in "src/ethogram-plugins/ethogram-threshold".
+An alternative is "ethogram-maxprob", which, instead of using label-specific thresholds, simply assigns each time point a behavior corresponding to the label with the maximum probability at that time.
+The main differences here are that every point in time is labelled and no labels overlap.
+Choose between these two alternatives by assigning the "ethogram_plugin" variable in configuration.py.
+As with other plugins, one can always supply a custom algorithm--  it just needs to input the probability waveforms and output a CSV file.

 # Troubleshooting #

 * Sometimes using control-C to quit out of SongExplorer does not work.
 In this